cometkim/rescript-vitest/README.md

 ReScript v10.1+ is required since v1.0.0.
 To use `Js.Promise2` and `async`/`await` for tests.

-ReScript v11.x with the [uncurried mode](https://rescript-lang.org/blog/uncurried-mode) is supported since v2.x (unreleased).
+ReScript v11.x with the [uncurried mode](https://rescript-lang.org/blog/uncurried-mode) is supported since v2.x.

 ## Config